Last Updated: 23 April 2021

 “Statement of Work” means a document that establishes the scope of Professional Services to be performed, defines the context, describes specific tasks, activities and deliverables, and identifies the responsibilities of the Parties.

-“Term” shall have the meaning given in Section 8(a).
+“Term” shall have the meaning given in Section 7(a).

 C. Use Restrictions.
 Client shall not use the Keyfactor Services for any purpose beyond the scope of the access granted in this Agreement.
 Client shall not at any time, directly or indirectly, and shall not permit any person to:

-Keyfactor reserves the right to take appropriate measures—up through and including termination of the Services—following Client’s or an Authorized User’s violation of any provision of this section.
-Should Client fail to address and resolve such violation upon the expiration of thirty (30) days’ notice, Keyfactor shall terminate its Agreement with Client and reserves the option to pursue any additional remedies available.
+Keyfactor reserves the right to take appropriate measures—up through and including termination of the Services—following Client’s or an Authorized User’s violation of any provision of this Section.
+Should Client fail to address and resolve such violation upon the expiration of thirty (30) days’ notice, Keyfactor may terminate its Agreement with Client and reserves the option to pursue any additional remedies available.

 D. Hosting Restrictions.
 Client agrees that it will not knowingly or intentionally use or permit the use of the Keyfactor Services—including by uploading, emailing, posting, publishing or otherwise transmitting any material, whether Client Data, Keyfactor Service-generated work product or report, third-party content, or other data—for any purpose that may: